ROCm/HIP/docs/how-to/hipgraph.rst

 - signalling or waiting on external semaphores

 .. note::
-    The available node types are specified by :cpp:enumerator:`hipGraphNodeType`.
+    The available node types are specified by :cpp:enum:`hipGraphNodeType`.

 The following figure visualizes the concept of graphs, compared to using streams.